FireChickenProductivity/FireChickenContextSensitiveDictation/README.md

 # Fire Chicken Context Sensitive Dictation
 This repository offers code for overriding the default behavior of the talon community repository context sensitive dictation to make customization easier.
-Offering a specific version specifically for Microsoft Word on a windows machine is planned.
+It also offers an experimental application specific override for Microsoft Word.

 # Settings
 user.fire_chicken_context_sensitive_dictation_copy_delay: determines how long in milliseconds to pause before copying text to prevent the scenario of accidentally copying nothing.
 Default: 200.